Guide to Mast Cell Tumors in Cats from Ashworth Road Animal Hospital

 Any cat can develop a mast cell tumor.
 However, some factors increase the risk of mast cell tumor development, such as:

-- Breed: Cats of any breed can develop mast cell tumors, but some breeds are more likely to develop them than others.
+• Breed: Cats of any breed can develop mast cell tumors, but Siamese cats are more likely to develop them than others.

 Diagnosis and Treatment